salixzs/AspNetCore.Utilities/README.md

 These include:

-* Global Exception handler (Json error)
+* **Global Exception handler** (Json error)
-* Health check formatter
+* **Health check formatter**
-* Configuration validation
+* **Configuration validation**
-* Home page & Health page (w/o full MVC stack)
+* **Home page & Health page** (w/o full MVC stack)

-Currently package is targettingPackage is built on .Net Standard 2.0.
+Package is built on .Net Standard 2.0.
 It is tested by using within Asp.Net Core 5 (on .Net 5) API.
 Sample solution is added to demonstrate its usage.

 ### Global error handler

 Allows exceptions to be returned to API calling parties as JSON structure, adding some additional information on its type and causes (incl.
 CallStack when API runs in development mode).
-This allows to get these 400 & 500 Http Status code errors with additional information, somewhat complying to [https://tools.ietf.org/html/rfc7807](IETF rfc7807) proposed standard.
+This allows to get these 400 & 500 Http Status code errors with additional information, somewhat complying to [IETF rfc7807](https://tools.ietf.org/html/rfc7807) proposed standard.
 Here is example on how error is returned when exception is thrown somewhere in API:
 ```json
 {
   "type": "ServerError",